 Tools you need

-To add color to leather, you need to use a reactive color film or stamping foil.
+You need to use a reactive color film or stamping foil to add color to the leather.
 These foils usually have a metallic finish for a luxurious finish to the engraved section.

 The easiest way to do this is using a foil transfer machine.
 There are advanced machines that can be connected to the computer.